W3 Company - Operational Timeline

 The HQ 1ATF TAOR Patrol schedules indicate W Coy rear details did TAOR ptl and ambushes on nights 1, 3, 9, 14 and 28 Feb, being dropped off and retrieved by truck, or walking out and back through the NUI DAT perimeter wire.

-1ATF issued an advisory on the state of NVA/VC food supplies, stating that on the evidence from VC casualties and PW that there was a general lack of food available to the NVA/VC inside Phuoc Tuy Province.
+1ATF issued an advisory on the state of NVA/VC food supplies, that on the evidence from VC casualties and PW there was a general lack of food available to the NVA/VC inside Phuoc Tuy Province.
 The advisory is here.

 Contact: 1925H [in dark] at YS449890 1Pl contacted 1 NVA, 1x NVA KIA.
 1Pl were establishing an ambush in the vicinity of a house and the VC approached in darkness while a sentry was placing a claymore.
 The VC was observed by another sentry but the VC fired at the soldier placing the claymore who fired back and a body was found the following morning.
 A second VC must have been present as no weapon was recovered.